heesungkim010/producer-consumer-router/README.md

 With this router "single/multiple producers" can send data to "single/multiple consumers" without mutual exclusion, synchronization problems.

-There are 4 kinds of routers: OneToOne, OneToMany, ManyToOne, ManyToOne.
+There are 4 kinds of routers: OneToOne, OneToMany, ManyToOne, ManyToMany.
 "One" means single producers/consumers and "Many" means multiple producers/consumers.

 Producers and consumers can be run by mulitiple threads.